corDomination/the-thoughts-of-man/data/markdown/studies/the-cost-of-love.md

 Mans Search for Meaning: Victor Frankl
 “Everything can be taken from a man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.”

+Share anecdotes about what love costs as a husband, father, brother, child.

+Q: When love has a cost, what can our response be?